 Water has many guises and water in its liquid state is not the only problem.
 Water can also cause problems as vapor.
-The problem is especially bad when vapor gets trapped within an assembly, such as a wall; turns to its liquid form (condenses); and wets structural assemblies.
+The problem is especially bad when vapor gets trapped within an assembly, such as a wall: turns to its liquid form (condenses); and wets structural assemblies.
 Condensation can also form in and on ductwork, especially when air conditioning cools duct surfaces that come in contact with humid air, such as in a vented attic or crawlspace.
-The recommendations below are intended to help control both liquid water and vapor.